41st Annual Model Railroad Show

 - Enjoy hands-on activities and crafts for people of all ages.

 - Discover the history of Pacific Northwest Railway museums.

 - Take a ride on the Iron Horse Railway kid-sized train.

-- Check out custom train displays and create LEGO trains and tracks at the interactive LEGO trains station.
+- Check out custom train displays made of LEGO® pieces.
+Create your own trains and tracks using LEGO® pieces at this interactive station.

 Listing and Description of exhibits for the 2015 Pacific Science Center Model Train Show:

 This group is part of the Snohomish 4-H group that constructs small desktop modules commonly referred to as T-trak.
 They can be either in N or HO scale.

 This is a unique display/diorama of very well detailed buildings and trains that are highly weathered and expertly crafted.

 This is an adjunct to the NMRA.
 This display explains some of the wonderful aspects of model railroading.
 There are individuals that will show how some of the various scale models are created for the scenes shown on the layouts displayed.

 This is a smaller N scale layout that features some scenes to show how it was built and what techniques were used in its construction.
 It also allows some hands on running of trains for the public.